koii-network/docs/quickstart/scaling-tasks/spheron-infrastructure.md

 retrievalInfo: "https://faucet-api.koii.network/api/get-spheron-storage-key;GET;SYSTEM_WALLET_PUBLIC_KEY";
 ```

-Koii Network automaticially will provide a Spheron token for your task-runners.
+For testing purposes, Koii Network will automaticially will provide a Spheron token for your task-runners.
 This way, you can use Spheron in your task without worrying about setting up the infrastructure.

+By utilizing this, your task-runners will be able to use the get key button before running your task.
+Clicking it will internally call the URL provided by the task creator.
+For production-tier tasks, you will need to provide your own server for this process.

+Available retrievalInfo options are:
+`URL;GET|POST;SYSTEM_WALLET_PUBLIC_KEY|STAKING_WALLET_PUBLIC_KEY`

 #### Required Package